bhopals/bhopals.github.io/README.md

 ### Portfolio

-A Portfoli page to list the projects and profiles.
+A Portfolio page to list the projects and profiles.